Community Art Collaborative

 The Community Art Collaborative (CAC) is an AmeriCorps program that partners with artists and organizations to create Community Arts programming in Baltimore City.

 Created in 2004, CAC is the only program of its kind in Maryland that links artists, communities, and institutions of K-12 and higher education.
-The work of CAC member artists provides children, youth, and adults with the benefits of after-school, arts-based learning experiences, and strengthens neighborhoods through community art initiatives.
+The work of CAC Members (Artists-in-Residence) provides children, youth, and adults with the benefits of after-school, arts-based learning experiences, and strengthens neighborhoods through community art initiatives.
 We do this work by partnering with impactful nonprofit organizations, schools, museums, and community centers across Baltimore City, who host CAC member artists for year-long residencies.
-Check out the left-side menu to learn more about CAC!

 The Community Art Collaborative (CAC) AmeriCorps program is funded in part by a grant from the Maryland Governor’s Office on Service and Volunteerism (GOSV), and the Corporation for National and Community Service (CNCS).